 Our core priorities are:

-- Prevention, Independence and Resilience - we will support residents to be healthy and independent, focusing on every aspect of their lives from debt management to housing crisis, support for young people entering adulthood to care for the elderly and vulnerable, and from loneliness to raising levels of good health.
+- Prevention, Independence and Resilience: We will support residents to be healthy and independent, focusing on every aspect of their lives from income maximisation and debt management to avoiding housing crisis, support for young people entering adulthood and access to employment to support for people with disabilities to raise levels of good health and for older people who may be lonely.
 We will use technology to modernise all our services.

-- Sustainable Future City Council - a strong focus on financial sustainability, which will include maximising use of our land and buildings and reintegrating services back into the council where appropriate.
+- Sustainable Future City Council: We will maintain a strong focus on financial sustainability, which will include maximising use of our land and buildings and reintegrating services back into the council where appropriate.
 We will invest in our staff so that we have the best people and the right skills to provide services, with a focus on improving our use of digital, data and analytics.

 It is essential that we continue to find ways to transform our services and deliver savings wherever possible.
 Our workforce is integral in this transformation process, and we will continue to work hard to make sure we are attracting and retaining good quality staff who represent our communities.
 We remain committed to developing and growing a workforce which is representative of the communities that we serve.